 I started on my hormone replacement therapy (HRT) program about three months ago, even though I’m barely out of my 30s.
-Maybe you’ve read about my battles with how much pain and anxiety I was feeling every month.
 If you’re wondering what hormone replacement therapy is like and does HRT work, here’s my answer based on my personal results:

 It’s good.
 It’s really, really good.

 That is not to say that I haven’t had some ups and downs and no problems anymore.
 I have had challenges.

 But within 30 days I felt like my whole world had turned right side up.
 Gone were the problematic anxiety and inability to deal with any amount of stress.
 (I had previously tried all of these anxiety-reducing supplements which worked marginally, but not completely like HRT did.)

 My PMS symptoms eased off about 80%.
 And I wasn’t fearful anymore of not knowing what kind of mood I’d be in when I woke up each morning.

 Why I Knew I Needed Help